ADOPT A BOXER

-While a boxer is known for their playful puppy-like personality, they can also pass gas that has been known to clear a room, slobber, snore, and be quite stubborn at times.
-Boxers are very loyal.
-They love their people and want to be a part of the family - not put out in the garage or left outside all the time.
-With their curious nature, they insist on knowing everything that is going on and will often offer some boxer assistance.
+Living with a boxer means you will never know what personal space is again.
+With their curious nature, they insist on knowing everything that is going on and will often offer some boxer assistance that you could do without.
 Boxers are affectionate and more than happy to give out as many wet, sloppy kisses they can.
-A boxer cannot imagine you not sharing your chair or bed with them.
+A boxer cannot imagine you not wanting to share everything with them.

 Do you work 10 hour days?
 While all dogs love their people, the boxer thrives on being with their people.
 They crave affection and attention.
 They do not do well being left alone.

 Boxers are intelligent and high-energy dogs.
 They love hard and play hard.
 Without the time and commitment to training, daily exercise, and activities that challenge the boxer, you can have a real nightmare on your hands.
 Bored boxers will find things to entertain themselves - whether it be digging holes, tearing up the flower bed, chew up shoes, or destroy your furniture.
 There have been many couches lost to a bored and lonely boxer.

 If you have a boxer in your life, you will need to be prepared for unplanned vet visits.
 Boxers are genetically predisposed to cancers such as lymphomas, mast cell tumors and sarcomas.
 Heart murmurs and cardiomyopathy are a genetic disease found with boxers.
 Other health issues commonly found is Cushings, Inflammatory Bowel Disease, Seizures, Allergies, Thyroid, and Degenerative Myelopathy.